Housing

 Student housing

-Are you coming to Groningen to study and looking for a student room?
+Are you coming to Groningen to study and therefore looking for a student room?
 Finding a room can sometimes be quite a challenge, so it's important to be well prepared.
 Check out the page on student housing in Groningen for more information.

 Expat housing